Microsoft Releases New Tool To Get More Distros on Windows - Slashdot

 Why else would they have also maintained a Unix layer on NT for decades prior if no one was asking for something like this?
 Just because you don’t use something doesn’t mean others don’t.

 I mean, I'm not exactly getting bent out of shape over it.
-I
+I just find it wryly amusing.

+You're right, it isn't Linux.
+It's the Windows Subsystem for Linux.
+I don't understand what people find so hard to understand about the name.
+It runs in Windows, it's a subsystem for software that traditionally runs on the Linux kernel.

 Anti-Virus and WSL (Score:2)